Be professionally qualified in just 3.5 years

 Career outcomes

-Deakin optometry graduates are well prepared for employment in a diverse range of work settings, including:
+Deakin optometry graduates are well prepared for that demand in a diverse range of work settings, including:

 - clinics